audit-labs-audits/tn-contracts/README.md

 ### Role

 The Recoverable Wrapped Telcoin (rwTEL) contract serves as TN's bridge architecture entry and exit point with respect to execution.
-In simpler terms, this module performs the actual delivery of inbound $TEL from Ethereum ("ethTEL") and exports outbound $TEL ("tnTEL") which has been settled by waiting out the RecoverableWrapper's timelock.
+In simpler terms, this module performs the actual delivery of inbound $TEL from Ethereum ("ethTEL") and exports outbound $TEL ("TEL") which has been settled by waiting out the RecoverableWrapper's timelock.

 ### Design Decisions